kwconnect/mtext-rest-document-process-sample/README.md

 Import the collection to your postman workspace.
 Open the collection and go to variables tab and change the marked variables with your values.
+Please omit the trailing slash of baseHost parameter.
 The password is clear text.
 If you are running this collection on a M/TEXT 6.12 version adjust the expected version.

 ![grafik](https://user-images.githubusercontent.com/30256627/161446982-5ee43afa-a32e-4b9f-837e-a9eafc0f03f7.png)